-In Scrum, the product backlog is is a prioritized list of product backlog items (PBIs) which could be features, epics, user stories, enhancements, bugs or time-boxed technical tasks.
+In Scrum, the product backlog is a prioritized list of product backlog items (PBIs) which could be features, epics, enhancements, bugs or time-boxed technical tasks.
 Each product backlog item (PBI) must have these attributes:

 Not all product backlog items in the product backlog will be of the same size and level of detail at the same time.
 PBIs that we plan to work on soon should be near the top of the backlog, small in size, and very detailed so that they can be worked on in a near-term sprint.
 PBIs that we won’t work on for some time should be toward the bottom of the backlog, larger in size, and less detailed.